CLopMan/JACAA/Task.md

 ### State Register

-State register design includes an arbitrary-size register and a Multiplexor.
-This allows the unit to choose between two inputs depending of signal M7 value.
-It also has another control signal, C7, as input to control when should the register update.
+The design of the state register incorporates an arbitrary-size register and a multiplexer, allowing the unit to choose between two inputs depending on the signal value M7.
+Addiotionally, another control signal, C7, has benn included to control when should the register update.

 ### Memory